An application of extensions of the Ramo-Shockley theorem to signals in silicon sensors: Summary

 \section{Summary}

-A generalization of Ramo's theorem that allows the calculation of signals in detectors that contain non-linear materials of arbitrary permittivity and finite conductivity (volume resistivity), static spacecharge as well as readout-electrodes connected by an arbitrary impedance network, was given. \\ The induced voltages and currents can be calculated by convolution of the velocity vectors of the moving charges with time dependent weighting fields.
-These time dependent weighting fields are defined by removing these charges and adding an infinitesimal voltage or current pulse to the electrode in question, while leaving all other applied potentials an impedance elements in place.
-The difference of these time dependent fields and the static drift field define the weighting fields. \\ This theorem is very well suited for calculation of signals with numeric device simulation programs, specifically for silicon sensors with un-depleted or partially depleted regions.
+A formulation of extensions of the Ramo-Shockley theorem was presented.
+It allows the calculation of signals in detectors that contain non-linear materials of arbitrary permittivity and finite conductivity (volume resistivity), static space-charge as well as readout-electrodes connected by an arbitrary impedance network. \\ The induced voltages and currents can be calculated by convolution of the velocity vectors of the moving charges with time dependent weighting fields or weighting vectors.
+These are defined by removing these charges and adding an infinitesimal voltage or current pulse to the electrode in question, while leaving all other applied potentials and impedance elements in place.
+The difference of these time dependent fields and the static drift field define the weighting fields or weighting vectors. \\ These theorems are very well suited for calculation of signals with TCAD device simulation programs, specifically for silicon sensors with un-depleted or partially depleted regions.
 One can connect the biasing networks and impedances of the readout circuits and find the time dependent weighting field with numeric simulation programs.
-The statistics of primary ionization and the drift and diffusion of the charges can then be calculated with a separate dedicated program and the movements of these charges are then simply convoluted with these weighting fields. \\ An analytic example for a simple silicon sensor, that allows benchmarking the use of device simulation programs, was given. \\ \\ {\bf Acknowledgements} \\ I would like to thank Jan Hasenbichler, Heinrich Schindler and Ann Wang for important discussions.
+The statistics of primary ionization and the drift and diffusion of the charges can then be calculated with a separate dedicated program and the movements of these charges are then simply convoluted with these weighting fields. \\ An analytic example for a simple silicon sensor was given.
+This example assumes uniform charge deposit along the track, it assumes an abrupt transition between depleted and un-depleted region and neglects charge carries moving from the un-depleted into the depleted region by diffusion.
+It can therefore only be used for benchmarking of TCAD simulations but not for direct comparison with measurements. \\ \\ {\bf Acknowledgements} \\ I would like to thank Jan Hasenbichler, Heinrich Schindler and Ann Wang for important discussions.